BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 If your outer door is open a large amount of the time you will need to build a lobby type arrangement.
 Like the picture shown (left).

-If you have a noise problem you will be unable to have a through draft and let fresh air enter though an open doorway.
+If you have a noise problem you will be unable to have a through draft and let fresh air enter though a doorway that is constantly open.

-If you do not already have a lobby arrangement you can easily build one using our materials.
-This can be made from a double stud frame.
+If you do not already have a lobby arrangement you can easily build one using our materials and can be made from a double stud frame.

 See here for more info.